alexbain/alexbain.github.com/source/_posts/2014-01-06-receiving-sms-notifications-from-your-washer.markdown

 Here is the code for the Device, which reads in and processes the accelerometer data:

 ```
-local total = 0; // Sum of % change from all samples
+total <- 0; // Sum of % change from all samples
-local n = 0;     // Counter for number of samples read
+n <- 0;     // Counter for number of samples read
-local last = 1;  // Previous reading of magnitude
+last <- 1;  // Previous reading of magnitude

 function readSensor() {
     // Time interval